xander1421/own-cv-blog-site/src/content/blog/anatomy-of-a-developer-recruitment-scam.md

 - Plausible recruitment story
 - Automated execution via `postinstall`

-**But it relied on one assumption: that I would run `npm install` without thinking.**
+**But it relied on one assumption: that I would run `npm install` without security analysis.**

-I almost did.
+Standard security protocols immediately identified the threat through `package.json` inspection.

-Don't be that person.
-Be paranoid.
-Verify before you trust.
-Isolate before you execute.
+Always follow security protocols.
+Verify before trust.
+Isolate before execution.

 Your career, credentials, and crypto wallet will thank you.